mearashadowfax/GuardianVPN/README.md

 • Generate VPN configuration files with ease via Telegram Bot
 • Connect to OpenVPN server
 • Additional command handlers to provide information about the VPN service
+• Payment options to purchase VPN access passes for a selected duration

 ## Installation
 1. Create a new Telegram bot using BotFather: